Dogs Off-leash

 12 miles

 The last section of trail is also the least traveled section since the views are not as expansive as the previous two sections.
-You'll be in thick forest of fir and Aspen.
-During the fall you'll be rewarded with some great colors.
-The trail is fast, but challenging and you have the greatest chance of coming upon downfall.
-Since it is the least popular you'll also have the best chance of seeing wildlife.
+You'll be in thick forest of fir and aspen.
+During the fall this comes with some great colors, though.
+The trail is fast but challenging, and you'll have to watch out for downfall.
+Since it is the least popular with riders you'll also have the best chance of seeing wildlife here.

 Contacts